drocheam/optrace/docs/source/usage/raytracer.rst

 **Tracing with many rays**

-The number of rays is limited by the RAM usage.
+The number of rays is limited by their RAM usage.
-The RAM usage is by default limited by the :attr:`Raytracer.MAX_RAY_STORAGE_RAM <optrace.tracer.raytracer.Raytracer.MAX_RAY_STORAGE_RAM>` parameter, the actual number of rays results from the complexity of the geometry.
+By default, the maximum RAM usage is set by the :attr:`Raytracer.MAX_RAY_STORAGE_RAM <optrace.tracer.raytracer.Raytracer.MAX_RAY_STORAGE_RAM>` parameter, with the actual number of rays resulting from the number of surfaces in the geometry.
-Its default value is 8GB, but it can be set for each |Raytracer| object separately.
+Its default value is 6GB, but it can be set for each |Raytracer| separately.

-To generate images with even more rays, the method :meth:`Raytracer.iterative_render <optrace.tracer.raytracer.Raytracer.iterative_render>` can be applied, which traces the geometry iteratively without holding all rays in memory.
+To generate images with even more rays, the method :meth:`Raytracer.iterative_render <optrace.tracer.raytracer.Raytracer.iterative_render>` is employed, which traces the geometry iteratively without holding the rays of every prior iteration in memory.
 More details are available in :numref:`rimage_iterative_render`.